 Check to see if you are at risk of high blood pressure

-2 Regularly drink too much (more than 6 pints of beer or 6 small glasses of wine a week)?
+2 Regularly drink too much (more than 6 pints of beer or 6 small classes of wine a week)?
 Yes No

 3 Eat too much salt as part of your diet Yes No